Wind-WindKids/winding/samples/sophieandwind/sun.md

 and because it’s Sunday, Wind isn't at school.
 So can I just go to the park instead?”

-“Sophie, I can't force you, but it is important.
+“Sophie, it is important.
 Everyone is going to be there.”

-“Please?”
+“I don't want to, and you can't force me.
+Please?”

 “All right.”